Actions

 Recorded events to check out:

-- Bracing for Impact – Zoom calls with Indivisible co-founders and leaders Ezra and Leah.
+- What’s the plan – Zoom calls with Indivisible co-founders and leaders Ezra and Leah.
 Watch on YouTube or register to join.

 - Indivisible’s Strategy Briefing for Fighting Trump 2.0 with co-founders Ezra Levin and Leah Greenberg, plus Senator Elizabeth Warren.
 If you can’t watch the whole hour, check out the first 40 minutes.